 Journals.
 We gathered 10,405 published articles from behavior analytic journals and one control journal.
 For behavior analytic journals, we gathered articles from The Analysis of Verbal Behavior, Behavior Analysis in Practice, the Journal of Applied Behavior Analysis, the Journal of the Experimental Analysis of Behavior, and The Behavior Analyst.
 For the control journal, we randomly selected Health Service Research because much published behavior analytic writing centers around the delivery of health-related services.
 We gathered all published articles that were freely available online through the National Center for Biotechnology Information (NCBI).
 This allowed us to include all articles from the inception of the journal to the onset of any embargo period required by copyright law.

 Table 1 shows the pseudocode used to download and process the Portable Document Format (PDF) of each article collected for this study.
 At a high-level, we used computer programming techniques to automate the PDF download process and store each PDF in a folder corresponding to journal name and year.
 Next, we extracted the raw text from each PDF using tesseract-ocr for Python (Lee, 2021).
 Next, we preprocessed the text for analysis using similar methods as Mariani et al. (2019a, 2019b) via the Python packages NLTK (Steven et al., 2009) and Pandas (McKinney, 2010).
 Once extracted, the raw text from each article was entered and preprocessed as a unique row in a dataset along with publication year and the journal name (e.g., figure 2).
 Once the data were in a tidy format (Wickham, 2014), used existing labels in the dataset to subset data into various groups (e.g., by year published, by journal) to plot the data for visual analysis.
 A full implementation of these processes and analyses using Python can be found at https://github.com/Behavioral-Data-Science-Research-Lab/research-rover.
-All statistical analyses were conducted using the [NAME] package (citation) for Python 3.8.8.
+All statistical analyses were conducted using the Statistical functions (i.e., scipy.stats) package (citation) for Python 3.8.8.

 Results